rofrol/fetch-graphql-schema-custom/README.md

 ## Run client

-Install node version >= 9, yarn and then:
+Install node, yarn and then:

 `yarn && yarn start`